Many of us wish we lived a healthier lifestyle, but putting it into practice can seem easier said than done.

 It began about five years ago, when I had a different job and spent a large part of my day on buses.
 I also had a gym membership which was far from cheap, especially considering I made it there twice a week at most.

-The obvious solution was to give notice at the gym and start walking to work.
 All my colleagues thought I was mad, but I saved money, got fitter, lost weight and felt pretty great about myself.
 My walk is slightly shorter now – about two miles – but it still sets me up for the day and I miss it when it rains.